alexeagleson/nextjs-fullstack-app-template/README.app.md

 If you want to align with this step of the tutorial, clone the [repository](https://github.com/alexeagleson/nextjs-fullstack-app-template) and use `git checkout f7321a266c51528d2369bf5d5862bc4ace4fdfcb`.

-## Finishing Touches
+## Front End Finishing Touches

-I'm going to have to backtrack a little bit, turns out there was one more front-end task that I forgot before moving to the back-end.
+I'm going to have to backtrack a little bit, turns out there was one more front end task that I forgot before moving to the back end.

 We need to configure our `Search` component to redirect to the results page and put the search term into the URL when it does so that our search bar actually works.